 5.6.
-Installation of the Power Supply & Delayed Power Off
+Installation of the Power Supply

-The router can be powered with an external source supplying between $12\,V{DC}$ and $48\,V{DC}$.
+The router can be powered with an external source supplying between 24 V{DC} and 48 V{DC} or 72 V{DC} and 110 V{DC} respectively.
 It is to be used with a certified (CE or equivalent) power supply, which must have a limited and SELV circuit output.
 The router is now ready for getting engaged.
-When no "delayed power off" is required, connect the supply voltage to both IGN and V+ pin.
-When using the "delayed power off" function, the V+ is connected directly to the battery circuit and IGN is connected to the ignition circuit of the vehicle.
-Using this feature, the router powers off a defined time (SW configurable) after the vehicle is turned off, instead of an immediate shut down.